Skip to content

 The generated module from that plugin includes:

-The steps should be very similar for the JS generated code, which uses the protocolbuffers/js plugin.
+The steps should be similar for the JS generated code, which uses the protocolbuffers/js plugin.

 Prepare to receive webhooks